react-navigation/react-navigation.github.io/docs/tab-navigator.md

 sidebar_label: createTabNavigator
 ---

-> Note: `createTabNavigator` is deprecated.
+> Note: `createTabNavigator` is deprecated and removed in `react-navigation@3.x`.
 Please use `createBottomTabNavigator` and/or `createMaterialTopTabNavigator` instead.

 ```js
 createTabNavigator(RouteConfigs, TabNavigatorConfig);